 The museum also has a detailed scale diorama of what a typical Pre-Columbian village would look like.
 The exhibits themselves are displayed with graphics and other useful information that aims to educate its visitors.
 Many of these information cards are in Spanish, but some are translated to English.

-The National Coin Museum
+Bonus: The National Coin Museum

 Also located within the same building is the National Coin Museum, or the Museo de Numismático.
 While the Gold Museum houses artifacts that date back before the Spanish came to Costa Rica, the National Coin Museum houses items that came about more recently in Costa Rica’s history.